 - Variation in Tactics

 As you can tell from the above some of these can be related to boxing.
-But it’s interesting to think of Usyk’s psychology for reading material like this on the lead up to a fight.
+But it’s interesting to think of Usyk’s psychology for reading material like this in the lead-up to a fight.
 By taking in information like this, does it make him prepare for a fight in the ring as if he was going to war?

 Check out The Art of War on Amazon here.